alexmochu/WeConnect-API-oop-/README.md

 # UI templates and API Documentation
 - To preview the UI, proceed to https://alexmochu.github.io .
 - The <a href="https://github.com/alexmochu/alexmochu.github.io">UI Templates</a> have been hosted on Github Pages
+- To access the API hosted on the Heroku cloud platform -->> https://weconnect-v1-api-heroku.herokuapp.com/
 - Access the API documentation at "https://weconnectapiv1.docs.apiary.io/#"

 # Features